 Over the years, she has worked extensively in her private practice, teaching people from all walks of life.
-She has also worked in various drama training institutions including Central School of Speech and Drama and Mountview Academy of Theatre Arts.
+She has also worked in various drama training institutions including Mountview Academy of Theatre Arts and Central School of Speech and Drama were she has been a Visiting Lecturer for over 15 years on the MA/MFA Voice Studies: Teaching and Coaching program.

 This has given her the opportunity to investigate, develop and practise the Alexander Technique in relation to vocal and physical work.
-She has also been able to exploit her experience in pregnancy and childbirth when teaching the Alexander Technique.
+She has also been able to draw from her experience in pregnancy and childbirth when teaching the Alexander Technique.

 In 2006, she became Director of The Bloomsbury Alexander Centre and the Bloomsbury Therapy Centre.
-She is also experienced in giving talks at conferences, leading staff training events and in organising and delivering workshops and short courses for the corporate world.
+She is also experienced in giving talks at conferences, leading staff training events and in organising and delivering workshops and short courses for corporate organisations.

 Michelle came to the UK from Australia as an Arts graduate in the late ‘80’s.
 Her interest in the Alexander Technique began as a result of neck and shoulder tension she was experiencing in her office job.